serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 # Background

-First, a little background on the solution we'll be digging into.

 As a web developer, I relish the challenge of building my personal website from scratch.
 It's a great opportunity to test-drive new technologies and spend way too much time on creative solutions to weird problems.

 My most recent challenge?
 Adding a gallery to showcase my photography.
 I had some strict requirements to work around: